Which class to take? 101? Real Life? 201?

 A: Yes.
 A number of our students received their class as a surprise gift!
 So far we’ve had dozens of gifts given with 100% satisfaction rate.
 Please be aware that class fees are non-refundable.

-Follow these 3 steps to make your gift: 1) Send $29 (single class) or $99 (4-class pass) by PayPal to: firstname.lastname@example.org.
-2) Include the recipient’s name/email in PayPal’s “Message (optional):” box.
-3) When you tell your friend about their awesome gift, ask them to email to email email@example.com to get started.
+Follow these 3 steps to make your gift: 1) Send the fee for the class or series you’d like to give by sending payment through PayPal to: firstname.lastname@example.org 2) Include the text “gift for” and the recipient’s name/email in PayPal’s “Message (optional):” box.
+3) When you tell your friend about their awesome gift, ask them to email email@example.com to get started.
 We’ll do the rest.

 What is the refund policy?